Nkovaturient/FormX/README.md

 ## 📋 **EXECUTIVE SUMMARY**

-Your vision for an intelligent form processing system has been transformed into a comprehensive, multi-agent workflow that automates the entire process from form analysis to completion.
+A Multi-Agent form processing system has been transformed into a comprehensive, intelligent workflow that automates the entire process from form analysis to completion.
 This system eliminates mundane form-filling tasks and provides users with a seamless, secure, and efficient experience.

 ## 🎯 **CORE WORKFLOW**